bryan-hoang/resume/modules_en/work.typ

-    [Managed and triaged issues on team's Kanban board to support agile development], [Lead a tiger team that was formed to quickly finish the delivery of a new React SPA dashboard], [Coordinated with engineering, design, and business teams to add i18n and branding support to the dashboard SPA in collaboration with a research team from Queen's University; concluded with a survey with 600+ users], [Managed a project to add TypeScript type definitions to a JS SDK with a remote contractor in a Europe], [Mentored and managed internship students],
+    [Managed and triaged issues on team's Kanban board to support agile development], [Lead a tiger team that was formed to quickly finish the delivery of a new React SPA dashboard], [Coordinated with engineering, design, and business teams to add i18n and branding support to the dashboard SPA in collaboration with a research team from Queen's University; concluded with a survey with 600+ users], [Managed a project to add TypeScript type definitions to a JS SDK with a remote contractor in Europe], [Mentored and managed internship students],
     [Participated in a #link("https://www.h1solutions.ca/solutions")[Leader Development Workshop]], ),